-- The main reason she comes to him is because she wants to share her feelings.
-She wants to feel that emotional support from her loving partner.
+- The main reason she comes to him is that she wants to share her feelings.
+She wants to feel that support from her loving partner.
 Initially, this is more important than solving the problem.

 - Even if the solutions offered are completely on point, the wife feels unheard and unsupported.
 She leaves the conversation feeling even more upset than before.

-It’s not easy to find the underlying cause of an emotionally unavailable husband.
-Has he always been this way, or has there been a recent change in his behaviour?
+It’s not easy to find the underlying causes of an emotionally unavailable husband.
+Has he always been this way, or has there been a recent change in his behavior?